robrohan/skoupidia/README.md

 (tbd)

 # My Own Personal Setup

+In the folder `./kubernetes/oscar/` you will find the configuration definitions I have for my cluster.
+You may find them as useful examples.

 Create my namespaces.
 I use `tools` for thinks like Jellyfin media server and utilities, and `science` for doing actual work.